Declare Your Major

 • Each major must contain at least 18 semester hours not contained in the other.

-• Overlap with the GE or GEC may be permitted where appropriate.
+• Overlap with the GE may be permitted where appropriate.
 Consult your academic advisors for more information.

 • You must complete at least 121 credit hours to earn a single degree with two majors.